hoffjager/databases/README.md

 	* #14: Like a Dragon Gaiden: 47
 	* #15: Yakuza 6: 42

-A total of 1,658 hours were spent across all 15 games in the Yakuza/Like a Dragon/Judgment series, developed by SEGA and Ryu Ga Gotoku Studio.
+A total of 1,766 hours were spent across all 15 games in the Yakuza/Like a Dragon/Judgment series, developed by SEGA and Ryu Ga Gotoku Studio.
 The XLSX tab consists of the following ranking system based on hours played:

 	* Bracket: Game: Hours
 	* The Top 3:
-	* Gold Tier: #1; Yakuza 0; 198
+	* Gold Tier: #1; Yakuza 5; 244
-	* Silver Tier: #2; Yakuza Kiwami 2; 174
+	* Silver Tier: #2; Yakuza 0; 198
-	* Bronze Tier: #3; Infinite Wealth; 154
+	* Bronze Tier: #3; Yakuza Kiwami 2; 174
 	* Class I
-	* 4th - 15th; Yakuza, LaD & Judgment; 42 - 154
+	* 4th - 15th; Yakuza, LaD & Judgment; 42 - 173

 The total number of video games played for a range of hours (from 1 hour, to 11-20 hours, and over 100 hours).

 	* Range of Hours: Games
 	* > 100: 22
 	* 91 - 100: 5
-	* 81 - 90: 5
+	* 81 - 90: 6
 	* 71 - 80: 13
 	* 61 - 70: 16
 	* 51 - 60: 22